Kitchen Conservatory

 Jack West MacMurray III - Guest Chef at Kitchen Conservatory

 A native of New Jersey, Chef Jack Mac found his way to St. Louis after spending 10 years as a chef in Vail, Colorado.
 A 1992 silver-medalist graduate of the Academy of Culinary Arts in Atlantic City, New Jersey, Chef MacMurray has cooked for many famous people, including Emeril Lagasse and President Gerald Ford.
 He has held the executive chef position at Wild Horse Grill and Old Hickory Country Club in St. Louis.
-His local favorite restaurants are Fuji Sushi and Monarch.
-Now Chef MacMurray is executive chef at Sage, 1031 Lynch Street, which opened in 2007 to rave reviews.
+Chef MacMurray was the executive chef at Sage, which opened in 2007 to rave reviews, executive chef at Schneithorst's Restaurant & Bar, executive chef at Joe Buck's Downtown, and chef at Candicci's.
 Jack's engaging teaching style and passion for cooking make his participation classes especially fun.

 St. Louis Chef / Cooking Class Instructor List Divider Icon